nmarotte/PyCMF/README.md

 # PyCMF

+## Objectives

+The objective of this project was to experiment with Object-Oriented technology in a Climate Modelling context.
+We used Climate Models as a basis on which to build a framework in OO to research the advantages and drawback of the use of Object-Oriented in a compute-intensive setting.

 ## Introduction

 PYthon Climate Modelling Framework (or PyCMF for short) is a framework developped as part of my Master's thesis in Computer Science at